 Give this keto pot roast recipe a try, and let me know how you and your family like it.
 A great dish to even serve company, as it is easy to make and serves a crowd.

 One of the biggest tips I wanted to ensure you followed was browning your roast in the Instant Pot.
 I have done this for years, it helps to lock in flavors, add depth of flavor during cooking.
-It is a super quickstep that I don’t recommend skipping over.
+It is a super quick step that I don't recommend skipping over this step.
+This is one of my favorite components of an electric pressure cooker vs a crockpot.
+The fact that you can use the saute setting to brown the meat before cooking it.

 Absolutely!
 Eating roast on a keto diet is great!
 Roast beef has a nice amount of fat, which is higher than ham or turkey.
 Just make sure if you are eating deli-style roast beef you limit, as it is going to have preservatives and added salt.

-How Long Will Instant Pot Pot Roast Last In The Refrigerator
+How Long Will Instant Pot Beef Roast Last In The Refrigerator

 You can store your leftover keto pot roast in the fridge for up to 3 days.
 Make sure it is in an airtight container so that you can preserve it.
 If you have any roast leftover after three days, you need to toss it.